 In my case, it was a sixth-grade teacher who noticed the warning signs, although I don’t think she knew I was being trafficked.
 She dedicated out-of-school time to building my self-esteem and providing me periods of safety.
 In retrospect, I imagine how much easier my life could have been if she had known more about commercial sexual exploitation and could have done more to intervene, and I appreciate that I would likely be dead if she hadn’t done anything.
 If you think someone is being sexually exploited, you can contact Day One at 1-866-223-1111.
 You too can save a life.

-The second biennial evaluation of Safe Harbor is available here.
+Read the second biennial evaluation of Safe Harbor.

 Laura Schauben was a research scientist in Wilder Research.